Fiscal Service Announces New Savings Bonds Rates, Series I to Earn 1.94%, Series EE to Earn 0.50%

 May 1, 2014

 Effective today, Series EE savings bonds issued May 2014 through October 2014 will earn an annual fixed rate of 0.50% and Series I savings bonds will earn a composite rate of 1.94%, a portion of which is indexed to inflation every six months.
 The EE bond fixed rate applies to a bond’s 20-year original maturity.
 Bonds of both series have an interest-bearing life of 30 years.

 Rates for savings bonds are set each May 1 and November 1.
 Interest accrues monthly and compounds semiannually.
 Bonds held less than five years are subject to a three-month interest penalty.

-The earnings rate for Series I Savings Bonds is a combination of a fixed rate, which applies for the life of the bond, and the semiannual inflation rate.
-The 1.94% earnings rate for I bonds bought from May 2014 through October 2014 applies for the first six months after the issue date.
-The earnings rate combines a 0.10% fixed rate of return with the 1.84% annualized rate of inflation as measured by the Consumer Price Index for all Urban Consumers (CPI-U).
-The CPI-U increased from 234.149 in September 2013 to 236.293 in March 2014, a six-month increase of 0.92%.
+The composite rate for Series I Savings Bonds is a combination of a fixed rate, which applies for the 30-year life of the bond, and the semiannual inflation rate.
+The 1.94% composite rate for I bonds bought from May 2014 through October 2014 applies for the first six months after the issue date.
+The composite rate combines a 0.10% fixed rate of return with the 1.84% annualized rate of inflation as measured by the Consumer Price Index for all Urban Consumers (CPI-U).
+The CPI-U increased from 234.149 in September 2013 to 236.293 in March 2014, a six-month change of 0.92%.